extrospective/mmm-toy-data/README.md

 * MMMToyDataSetOnePaidVar.ipynb: creates a data set with one paid variable
 * MMMToyDataSetTwoPaidVar.ipynb: creates a data set with two paid variables

-The data sets created by these two files are in the data directory so users do not have to recreate.
+The data sets created by these two files are in the data directory so users do not have to recreate:
+* robyn_toy_data_1paidvar_600000err.csv
+* robyn_toy_data_2paidvar_600000err.csv

+Additionally we have put in the data directory a data set which was used in early experimentation, and differs primarily because a different number of random draws occurred:
+* robyn_toy_data_600000.csv

 ## Execution of Script in Robyn